sderev/lmtoolbox/README.md

 Here's a brief overview:

-### `lmt`
+### LMT

-[`lmt`](https://github.com/sderev/lmt) empowers you to interact directly with ChatGPT from the comfort of your terminal.
+[LMT](https://github.com/sderev/lmt) empowers you to interact directly with ChatGPT from the comfort of your terminal.
 One of the core features of `lmt` is its ability to facilitate the creation of custom templates, enabling you to design your personalized toolbox of CLI applications.
 You can easily install its standalone version from [the project's repository](https://github.com/sderev/lmt).

 ### ShellGenius